 Mayor of RIEUX.”

 And the correspondence did indeed begin.
 From the date of that first contact between Axel and Denise, and Denise’s daughter Elvire Laroche, it took two years to arrange a meeting.
-The date was set for 7 September this year, coinciding with the 75th anniversary of Jan’s first return visit to the farm after he had escaped to the UK.
+The date was set for 7 September 2019, coinciding with the 75th anniversary of Jan’s first return visit to the farm after he had escaped to the UK.

 Around 50 members of the Lannoye and Stein families, including two of Jan’s sons, Ian and Michael, came together and celebrated in true French fashion, with plenty of good food and wine.